splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

         - `placeholder`: The placeholder for the field. <br> <b>The "placeholder" attribute is no longer supported.
 Instead, we recommend to use "help" attribute.</b>
         - `required`: To specify whether the field is required or not.
 The default value is true.

+> [!WARNING]
+> [Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop) property is deprecated and will be removed in the next major version.
+Instead, we recommend to use "help" attribute.

 ### Usage

 ```